-A. L. was on her way home from her waitressing job when her whole life changed in an instant.
+Our client, A. L., was on her way home from her waitressing job when her whole life changed in an instant.
 She recalled seeing a pair of headlights approaching too fast; the speeding car was coming at her head on in her own lane, driving the wrong was down Main Street in Edmonds, Washington.
 She swerved to try to get away from the oncoming car, but it hit her vehicle and pushed her car over the curb and into a bus stop sign.

 A. L. was removed from her car by an emergency crew and rushed to Harborview Medical Center.
 She had sustained eight fractured ribs in the crash, and both her wrists and ankles were broken.
-The driver who had smashed into her car was just 16 years old.
-The reckless driver’s passenger told police that the 16-year-old had said, “I want to get to 100 MPH!” before he sped down the road.
-Police estimated that the teen’s car was travelling at 90 miles per hour at the time of the crash.
+The driver who had smashed into her car was just 16 years old, and was looking for a thrill when the collision occurred.